Innovator’s Guide to Commercialization

 What are the tax implications of any revenues I receive from NC State?

 License revenues are typically taxed as form 1099 income.
-You should consult a tax advisor for specific
+You should consult a tax advisor for specific advice.

 How are inventor revenues distributed if there are multiple inventors and/or multiple inventions in a license?